 The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
 All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
 Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

 Ginebra San Miguel, Inc. GSMI

-PSE Disclosure Form 17-1 - Annual Report References: SRC Rule 17 and Section 17.2 and 17.8 of the Revised Disclosure Rules
+PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules